Australia entry requirements for Uganda passport holders

 May be checked

-Ugandan passport holders need an eVisa (Electronic Travel Authority) to visit Australia for tourism or business.
-As of 2026, you must apply and receive approval before boarding your flight — there is no visa-on-arrival option.
+Ugandan passport holders need a visa to enter Australia for any purpose, including tourism and business.
+You must apply for and receive this visa before you travel — there is no visa-on-arrival option.
+Plan ahead, as processing can take several weeks.

 Entry requirements